A few months ago we joined in to buy a family member a remote-control (R/C) airplane that he liked. This Icon A5

 Some other safety practices are to keep people on the ground away from the invisible disk of the spinning prop, and to wear flotation gear when flying over water.
 Also, do not try to fly in winds that are too much for your machine and your level of skill.
 That is a good way to crash a PPC or trike on take-off or landing, though because the speeds are relatively low and the occupants are somewhat protected by the seat cage, serious injury is unlikely.

 As noted above, in the past gyrocopters had a poor safety record, and they do take more skill and training to fly.
 However, I have read several comments by seasoned pilots stating that they regarded gyroplanes as the safest of all aircraft when flown properly.
 This is due to their stability in the face of wind gusts, and their ability in case of engine failure to glide down (the rotor will keep rotating) and set down in a tiny space.
-This three-minute video illustrates this – the gyro pilot lost power shortly after take-off, and flutters down with a cliff on one side and a road with cars on the other.
+This three-minute video illustrates this – the (obviously skilled) gyro pilot lost power shortly after take-off, and flutters down with a cliff on one side and a road with cars on the other.
 Only a tiny flat spot is available among the boulders, and he manages to set the gyro down there, undamaged.
 No plane or trike could have done that.

 APPENDIX D. Parkzone Night Vapor Remote Control Plane